WeiHu-95/scalable/readme.txt

 run automation.py on your local system and it will automatically connect to my macneill and rasp-pi and recall the automation.sh to classify my captchas

+classify.log
+includes the information how much time cost for classify on rasp-pi